 Wok-fried silk worms (in the gallery pic, they are at the top of the image, in the plastic bag) and crickets (in the plastic container beneath the silk worms), are generally fried with palm sugar, salt and perhaps some fish sauce, then sprinkled with thin slices of fiery red chillies and perhaps sliced chives or spring onions.
 They are another Cambodian street food snack that are popular with locals.
 As are tarantulas.
 They’re not just here for tourists.

 I was at Phsar Chas or Old Market in Siem Reap the other day when a woman arrived with a box full of fried tarantulas.
 Her friends, fellow stallholders, and their kids — including a cute little girl as young as three or four — quickly gathered around to share the treats, pulling off the legs to bite into, as we might pull apart a chicken wing, and savouring the body of the spider.
-Silk worms are actually quite delicious — at Marum restaurant they serve them as an appetizer.
+Silk worms are actually quite delicious — at Marum restaurant they serve a silk worm salad.

 Unless you’re trying the spiders at a restaurant, the tarantulas are best avoided.
 There have been reports of some sellers around Pub Street, where sales are aimed more at tourists rather than locals, not removing all the hairs from the tarantula legs and the hairs getting lodged in people’s throats, resulting in serious illness.
 Our advice: stick to the silk worms or crickets.